A Beginner’s Guide To The Best Home Loan In Singapore This 2022

 6. Citibank

 For home loans, the bank offers great floating and fixed rates, which makes it a good option for those who want to refinance their loan every few years.
-Check out this table below to know more about their loans:
+Check out this table below to know more about their mortgage loan options:

-For fixed rate loans for HDB flats, take a look at this table.
+For fixed rate best HDB loan, take a look at this table.

 Meanwhile, here are the details for floating loans for HDB flats.